Parents and caregivers are a baby’s first teacher and favourite toy.

 Watching your baby grow and develop is an exciting part of being a parent.
 Each new skill—a smile, a first word, or those first steps—is an important milestone in their development.

-Learn more about Your Child’s Development and What to Expect from Caring for Kids.
+Learn more from Your Child’s Development: What to Expect from the Canadian Paediatric Society (Caring for Kids).

 - Track your baby’s progress:

-- Understanding normal development milestones gives a general timeline of what your baby can do by a certain age.
-They help you track how your baby is progressing physically, emotionally, socially, and cognitively.
+- Understanding normal development milestones gives a general timeline of what your baby may do at each age.
+It helps you track how your baby is progressing physically, emotionally, socially, and cognitively.

 - Support early intervention:

-- If your baby isn’t meeting certain milestones, they might need some help.
-Catching these signs early means your doctor can recommend support to help your child.
+- If your baby isn’t meeting certain milestones, this means your doctor can recommend support and resources to help your child.

 - Knowing what your baby is ready for (e.g., solid foods, sitting up, or learning words) helps you offer the right toys, learning experiences, and support at the right time.